Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/teams/team-a.md

 ## Reminder

-To ensure compliance with FERPA guidelines, this list of student names uses a code name for each student.
-Only those students in the class who have access to the dictionary that associates a code name with the actual student name can use this information to see who is in this team.
+To ensure compliance with FERPA guidelines, this list of student names is provided to you through a private Google Sheet.
+The link for this Google Sheet is available in the course's Slack workspace.
+If you have questions about this policy, please communicate with the course instructor through Slack.

-## Students in this Team